-Wear approved glasses or safety goggles according to EN 166 when handling dry or wet cement to prevent contact with eyes.
+Wear approved glasses or safety goggles according to EN 166 when handling dry or wet concrete to prevent contact with eyes.
 Skin protection

-Use watertight, wear- and alkali-resistant protective gloves (e.g. nitrile soaked cotton gloves with CE marking) internally lined with cotton; boots; closed long-sleeved protective clothing as well as skin care products (e.g. barrier creams) to protect the skin from prolonged contact with wet cement.
-Particular care should be taken to ensure that wet cement does not enter the boots.
+Use watertight, wear-and alkali-resistant protective gloves (e.g. nitrile soaked cotton gloves with CE marking) internally lined with cotton; boots; closed long-sleeved protective clothing as well as skin care products (eg barrier creams) to protect the skin from prolonged contact with wet cement/concrete.
+Particular care should be taken to ensure that wet cement/concrete does not enter the boots.
 For the gloves, respect the maximum wearing time to avoid skin problems.
-In some circumstances, such as when laying concrete or screed, waterproof trousers or kneepads are necessary.
-Choose work gloves carefully, Leather gloves can become wet and can facilitate burns.
-When working in a wet environment, cotton gloves with plastic covering (nitrile) are better.
-Wear gauntlet gloves during overhead work because they can considerably reduce the amount of humidity which permeates the working clothes.
+In some circumstances, such as when laying concrete, waterproof trousers or kneepads are necessary.
 Respiratory protection

 When a person is potentially exposed to dust levels above exposure limits, use appropriate respiratory protection.
 The type of respiratory protection should be adapted to the dust level and conform to the relevant EN standard, (e.g. EN 149, EN 140, EN 14387, EN 1827) or national standard.
 An overview of the APFs of different RPE (according to EN 529:2005) can be found in the glossary of MEASE (16).
 Any RPE as defined above shall only be worn if the following principles are implemented in parallel: The duration of work (compare with "duration of exposure" above) should reflect the additional physiological stress for the worker due to the breathing resistance and mass of the RPE itself, due to the increased thermal stress by enclosing the head.
 In addition, it shall be considered that the worker's capability of using tools and of communicating are reduced during the wearing of RPE.
 For reasons as given above, the worker should therefore be (i) healthy (especially in view of medical problems that may affect the use of RPE), (ii) have suitable facial characteristics reducing leakages between face and mask (in view of scars and facial hair).
 The recommended devices above which rely on a tight face seal will not provide the required protection unless they fit the contours of the face properly and securely.
 The employer and self-employed persons have legal responsibilities for the maintenance and issue of respiratory protective devices and the management of their correct use in the workplace.

-Therefore, they should define and document a suitable policy for a respiratory protective device programme including training of the workers
+Therefore, they should define and document a suitable policy for a respiratory protective device programme including training of the workers.
+Thermal hazards Not applicable.

-Thermal hazards

-Not applicable.